2003 Buick Lesabre Hub And Check Engine Light Codes

-2003 Buick Lesabre Check Engine Soon alone with Gas Cap Loose.
-Both have been on for about three years.
+2003 Buick Lesabre Check Engine Soon along with the Gas Cap Loose warning.
+Both lights have been on for about three years.
 We are not concerned about htat, just the growling noise in the fornt end.

-What I'd like to know is how do I determine which wheel it is and how difficult is it to change.
+What I'd like to know is how do I determine which wheel hub bearing it bad and how difficult is it to change one out.

 The rule of thumb is that if when turning right, if the noise goes away or gets less, then the right

 bearing is bad because turning right takes the load off the right front because of body roll.